 This means that Gardener, just like any Kubernetes controller, creates Kubernetes clusters (Shoots) using a reconciliation loop.

-The Gardenlet contains the controller and reconciliation loop responsible for the creation, update, deletion and migration of Shoot cluster (there are more, but we spare them in this article).
+The Gardenlet contains the controller and reconciliation loop responsible for the creation, update, deletion, and migration of Shoot clusters (there are more, but we spare them in this article).
 In addition, the Gardener Controller Manager also reconciles Shoot resources, but only for seed-independent functionality such as Shoot hibernation, Shoot maintenance or quota control.

 This blog post is about the reconciliation loop in the Gardenlet responsible for creating and updating Shoot clusters.
-The code can be found here.
+The code can be found in the gardener/gardener repository.
 The reconciliation loops of the extension controllers can be found in their individual repositories.